 Essential Clothing Items to Pack for Egypt – Women

 This one is for the ladies!
-No need for push up bras while you’re in the running around the desert.
+No need to push up bras while you’re in the running around the desert.
 I travel with several pairs of sports bras and enjoy the comfort and support they provide.
-With the hot Egyptian heat they can get sweaty real fast here.
-So having techincal fabric underneath my clothes is really appreciated.
+With the hot Egyptian heat, they can get sweaty real fast here.
+So having technical fabric underneath my clothes is really appreciated.